dotnet/designs/accepted/2023/preview-apis/preview-apis.md

   offers no backwards compatibility when upgrading to a later version of the library.

-Due to their nature, platform-level preview features can only be consumed in specific combination of framework and SDK: namely, the framework and SDK version must match.
+Due to their nature, platform-level preview features can only be consumed in a specific combination of framework and SDK: namely, the framework and SDK version must match.
 For example, you can only use preview features in `net6.0` when using the .NET 6 SDK and only use preview features in `net7.0` when using the